 Trifacta has a substantial user base for both the enterprise and desktop products.
 Many of the company's user base are household names.
 For example, UnitedHealth Group, Santander, Zurich Insurance, GoPro, LinkedIn, Dish Networks, Lockheed Martin, Royal Bank of Scotland, and many others.
 As can be seen for from this list the use of Trifacta is not limited to any particular verticals or industry sectors.

-The platform is highly available and there are built in connections to the NameNode (in Hadoop environments) and ZooKeeper in order to ensure this.
+The platform is highly available and there are built in connections to the NameNode (in Hadoop environments) and ZooKeeper to ensure this.
 The company is a partner of both Cloudera and Hortonworks (as well as MapR) and the product supports both Sentry and Ranger for security purposes.
 Other notable Hadoop-based capabilities include support for HCatalog and the Hive MetaStore.
 While Trifacta will work with traditional relational and file-based data - xlsx, CSV - it also supports cloud sources in AWS, Microsoft Azure and Google Cloud Platform as well as more modern file formats such as JSON, Parquet, ORC and Avro.
-Lastly, Trifacta supports publishing of data in specific file formats for downstream use in business intelligence products such as Tableau.
+Lastly, Trifacta supports publishing of data in specific file formats for downstream use in business intelligence products such as Tableau and Qlik.

 In terms of underlying features and functions Trifacta has the sorts of capabilities that one might expect: profiling that allows you to see type-specific histograms of values; automatic identification of data quality issues such as missing or mismatched values; automatic parsing of nested data formats and structures such as JSON (important when Trifacta is used in conjunction with business intelligence products such as Tableau); data enrichment; task orchestration and scheduling; and machine learning capabilities that will progressively improve its recommendations with respect to appropriate transformations.
-All of these are accessible through the browser and can run at scale on Hadoop and meets industry standards for security with support for Kerberos, Secure Impersonation, Sentry and Ranger.
+These are accessible through the browser and can run at scale on Hadoop and meets industry standards for security with support for Kerberos, Secure Impersonation, Sentry and Ranger.

-One notable feature is what the company calls "Interactive Data Exploration", which is a form of data visualisation, not in the traditional sense of visualisation for end-consumption in analysis, but instead to more effectively provide users with information on the data they're working with to jumpstart or guide the process of transformation.
+One notable feature is what the company calls "Interactive Data Exploration", which is a form of data visualisation, not in the traditional sense of visualisation for end-consumption in analysis, but instead to more effectively provide users with information on the data they're working with to jump start or guide the process of transformation.
 The system presents the user with automated visual representations of the data based upon the inferred data type of each attribute of the data.
-These profiles require no specification by the user and automatically present each data type using the most compelling visual representation: geographic elements are presented as maps, time-oriented elements are presented according to common hierarchies such as day, month, year, and so on.
+These profiles require no specification by the user and automatically present each data type using the most compelling visual representation: geographic elements are presented as maps, time-oriented elements are presented via common hierarchies such as day, month, year, and so on.
 Every Trifacta profile is completely interactive: allowing the user to simply select certain elements of the profile to prompt transformation suggestions.

 Trifacta provides the sort of training, consulting services and support, that you would expect.